 \subsection{Contributions}

-\startmodif Our attention is devoted to the design of a metric $\bfP$ satisfying Condition A3.
-In this paper, we address this problem independently of Condition A2 -- recall that Condition A2 is addressed in \cite{127}.
-With this in mind, satisfying Condition A3 in a first step and Condition A2 in a second step, we keep as many degrees of freedom as possible in the first step, so as to understand the conditions they need to necessarily satisfy. \stopmodif This paper makes the following contributions: \begin{enumerate} \item We reveal a link between Condition A3 and the infinite gain margin property (see Definition \ref{def2}).
-In particular, we show that Condition A3 is equivalent to the infinite gain margin property when the correction (or innovation) term in the observer is of gradient type \startmodif as in (\ref{eqn:GeodesicObserverVectorField}). \stopmodif See Section~\ref{sec:WhyA3}. \item \startmodif Condition A3 holds if $\bfh$ is an affine function. \stopmodif See Section \ref{sec:A3sufficient} and Proposition~\ref{prop12} for details. \item Necessary conditions when Condition A3 holds.
-In particular, we reveal the key role played by the second fundamental form of the function $\bfh$ (see Definition \ref{def3}), \startmodif and \stopmodif the fact that $\bfh$ is a Riemannian submersion (see Definition \ref{def4}), \startmodif that its level sets are totally geodesic (see Definition \ref{def1}) \stopmodif and that its orthogonal distribution (see Definition \ref{def5}) is integrable.
-See Section \ref{sec:necessary}. \item A test to check if Condition A3 holds based on symbolic computations involving $\bfh$, $\bfP$, and their differentials.
-See Corollary \ref{cor1}. \item A systematic way for constructing a metric $\bfP$ satisfying Condition A3.
-See \startmodif Theorem~\ref{prop17}. \stopmodif \item Illustrations, via examples, of situations in which both Condition A2 and Condition A3 hold.
-See Section \ref{sec:A2andA3}. \startarchive Finally, in Section \ref{sec14}, we propose two general and promising ways of facilitating the satisfaction of Conditions A2 and A3 simultaneously, via an immersion into an input-dependent system in Section~\ref{sec15} and via dynamic extension in Section~\ref{sec16}. \stoparchive \end{enumerate}
+\startmodif Parallel to \cite{57}, dedicated to the study and design of a metric satisfying the strong differential detectability property of Condition A2, we devote this paper to the geodesic monotonicity property in Condition A3.
+Our contributions are as follows: \begin{enumerate} \item In Section~\ref{sec:WhyA3}, we show that Condition A3 is equivalent to the infinite gain margin property (see Definition \ref{def2}) when the correction (or innovation) term in the observer is of gradient type as in (\ref{eqn:GeodesicObserverVectorField}). \item In Section \ref{sec:A3sufficient} and Proposition~\ref{prop12}, we show that Condition A3 holds if $\bfh$ is a (geodesically) affine function. \item In Section \ref{sec:necessary}, we give necessary conditions for Condition A3 to hold.
+In particular, we reveal the key role played by the second fundamental form of the function $\bfh$ (see Definition \ref{def3}), and the fact that $\bfh$ is a Riemannian submersion (see Definition \ref{def4}), with totally geodesic (see Definition \ref{def1}) level sets and an integrable orthogonal distribution (see Definition \ref{def5}). \item In Corollary \ref{cor1}, we propose a test to check if Condition A3 holds.
+The conditions to check depend on symbolic computations involving $\bfh$, $\bfP$, and their differentials. \item In Theorem~\ref{prop17}, we present a systematic way to construct a metric $\bfP$ satisfying Condition A3. \item In Section \ref{sec:A2andA3}, we illustrate, via examples, situations in which both Conditions A2 and A3 hold. \startarchive \item Finally, in Section \ref{sec14}, we propose two general and promising ways of facilitating the satisfaction of Conditions A2 and A3 simultaneously, via an immersion into an input-dependent system in Section~\ref{sec15} and via dynamic extension in Section~\ref{sec16}. \stoparchive \end{enumerate} \stopmodif